sameershukla/JavaFPLearning/README.md

    Several Java 8 functions, such as map in Optional or Stream, expect a Function as their argument.
    If we have a BiFunction, we can curry it and pass it directly to these functions without the need for a wrapper function or lambda expression.

+   Partial functions, on the other hand, are functions that are defined only for certain input values, and undefined for all other values.
+   A partial function can be thought of as a function that takes a subset of the arguments of another function

+   Partial functions have several advantages:

+**Increased expressiveness:** Partial functions allow for more expressive code by allowing you to express functions that are not defined for all possible inputs.
+This can make your code more concise and easier to read.

+**Improved error handling:** When a function is defined for all possible inputs, it can be difficult to detect errors.
+With a partial function, you can explicitly specify when an input is not valid, which can make error handling more robust.

+**Better separation of concerns:** Partial functions can help you separate your code into smaller, more manageable pieces by allowing you to define functions that only operate on certain subsets of the input domain.
+This can make your code more modular and easier to maintain.

+**More efficient algorithms:** In some cases, a partial function can be computed more efficiently than a total function.
+For example, if you only need to compute a function for a subset of the input domain, you can avoid computing unnecessary values.

+**Improved type safety:** By using partial functions, you can make your code more type safe by explicitly defining the input and output types for each subset of the input domain.
+This can help prevent type errors and make your code more reliable.

 # Currying Use Cases